JpadillaCoding/Terminal-bookmark-application/README.md

 # Python Bookmark Directory

 ## Intro
-This application replicates a Bookmark directory that displays the title, description, and the URL.
+This application replicates a Bookmark directory that displays the title, description, and URL.
 PeeWee and PostgreSQL are used to manage the data.

 ## Installation
 * This guide assumes the user already has PostgreSQL and Pipenv set up.